gurion/Scalez/README.md

 5. $ flask db upgrade
 6. $ python3 add_user.py

-   (Make sure that a User model has already been inilized in the database)
+   (Makes sure that a User model has already been initialized in the database)
 7. $ flask run
 8. Build XCode project
    We ran on an XR iOS 12.1 simulator.
 Others > iOS 12 should work.